gm0202/hr-workflow-designer/README.md

    - Navigate to `http://localhost:5173/`
    - The MSW service worker will automatically register in development mode
    - You should see the workflow designer interface! 🎉
+   - **Note**: MSW only works in development.
+In production builds, the app uses mock data fallback automatically.

 ### Quick Start Guide